-Pancake Rocks and Horsethief Falls Trail is a 6.9 mile moderately trafficked out and back trail located near Divide, CO that features beautiful wild flowers and is rated as difficult.
+Pancake Rocks and Horsethief Falls Trail is a 6.9 mile moderately trafficked out and back trail located near Divide, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash